 7. Carefully slide the parchment paper with the cauliflower crust from the baking sheet directly to the oven rack and bake for an additional 15 minutes.
 This will ensure the bottom of the crust is dry and crispy so you don’t have to eat it with a fork.

 That’s it!
-Now, you can top your cauliflower pizza crust with your favorite sauce, cheese and toppings.
+Now, you can top your cauliflower pizza crust with your favorite tomato sauce, cheese and toppings.
 We like to top our’s with my homemade pizza sauce, it’s no cook so you can literally throw it together while your pizza crust is baking.
 Bake for an additional 8 minutes or until your cheese is melted and bubbling.

 How To Freeze Cauliflower Crust Pizza